gari8/fitman/README.md

 fitman is the token manager for firebase-auth.
 It provides appropriate token management and refresh to prevent unnecessary user creation and unify token management methods during intra-team development.

-Please, Put it in .gitignore when you use it by typing the command in the root of the project

 # how to install
 ```
 $ go install github.com/gari8/fitman@latest